You know that saying, ‘slow and steady wins the race’?

 We do need to heal our individual and collective traumas for humanity to survive and thrive AND we do need to do it with intelligence and a level of ‘slow and steady’, ‘quality over quantity’, and a ‘less is more’ ethos.

-Just like you can’t launch a spacecraft and train a group of astronauts in one year nor can you heal a lifetime of trapped traumatic stress in one year.
-For the latter I would actually suggest against even considering it.
+Just like you can’t launch a spacecraft and train a group of astronauts in one year, nor can you heal a lifetime of trapped traumatic stress in one year.
 Healing for real takes time, care, practice, safety, and proper foundations.

 Consider healing trauma and restoring nervous system health and regulation back to the human system more like an apprenticeship and lifelong journey, rather than it being a task to be completed in a set time period.
 I’m not saying it will take the rest of your life to get better, in fact a person can get really positive changes over a period of months or even weeks, but truly restoring regulation to the nervous system and eliminating ALL the various symptoms of traumatic stress does take much longer than that.